|

 or data and the specific practical nursing question that is being asked.
 Of the four options, one is

-the correct (or best) answer and the remaining three are incorrect (or less correct) options.
+the correct answer and the remaining three are incorrect options.

 |